anonymousbitcoin/anon/README.md

 About
 --------------

-[Bitcoin Private](http://zclassic.org/), like [Zclassic](https://zclassic.org/) and [Zcash](https://z.cash/), is an implementation of the "Zerocash" protocol.
+[Anonymous Bitcoin](http://zclassic.org/), like [Zclassic](https://zclassic.org/) and [Zcash](https://z.cash/), is an implementation of the "Zerocash" protocol.
 Based on Zclassic's code, it intends to offer a far higher standard of privacy through a sophisticated zero-knowledge proving scheme that preserves confidentiality of transaction metadata.
 Technical details are available in the Zcash [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

-This software is the Bitcoin Private client.
-It downloads and stores the entire history of Bitcoin Private transactions.
+This software is the Anonymous Bitcoin client.
+It downloads and stores the entire history of Anonymous Bitcoin transactions.
 Depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.